Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 - Conversion of .dat files from NIWE's wind energy data to .csv format.
 - Utilizes Python's CSV, re, and sys libraries to handle data processing and conversion.
 - A responsive website to convert files effortlessly.
+- Batch conversion of .dat files to .csv is supported.

 ## Background